 We may earn money or products from the companies mentioned in this post.

-This is the one hundred and tenth in a series of reviews of the best dive resort locations around the world.
+This is the one hundred and tenth in a series of reviews of the best scuba diving destinations around the world.
 In this post, the focus is on Antigua and Barbuda.
 In addition to this series on dive resort locations, the best worldwide liveaboard diving locations and services are reviewed in their own series.
 To check them out, or others in this series, click on Liveaboards/Resorts on the menu at the top and choose a title from the list.

 Have you ever been diving in Antigua and Barbuda before?
 If so, I’d love to know about your experience.
 What dive shop or liveaboard did you use?
 Which dive spots are the best and what are the conditions there regarding the visibility, current, water temperature, sealife attractions, etc.?
 Please post your response in the comments section at the bottom and we’ll all learn something we can use.